creativeArchitect/typescript-Journey/src/day_1/NOTES.md

    - Working with React props :- interface
    - Needing unions/intersections or advanced typing :- type
    - Want declaration merging or extendability :- interface

+# By default, TypeScript treats all files as part of the same global project scope, unless you explicitly scope them using modules.

+   - TypeScript files are considered to be in the global scope unless you:

+       - Use module syntax (i.e., import/export)

+       - Or configure strict module boundaries in your tsconfig.json